-Mankweng - The 36-year-old man accused of killing four soccer players when his bakkie crashed into their minibus taxi appeared in the Mankweng Magistrate's Court on Friday, Limpopo police said.
+Mankweng - A man whose bakkie hit a taxi, killing four soccer players in November, appeared in the Mankweng Magistrate's Court on Friday, Limpopo police said.

-The taxi landed on its side in the path of oncoming traffic, where a bus carrying Zion Christian Church members slammed into it.
+The taxi landed on its side, in the path of oncoming traffic, and was hit by a bus carrying Zion Christian Church members.